 Keeping pets safe in cold weather

-If kept outside they'll need have access to shelter, constant fresh water and some may need a rug.
-Winter care advice for horses.
+If you keep your horses and ponies outside they'll need have access to shelter, constant fresh water and some may need a rug.
+Read our winter care advice for horses.

 Keep an eye on outdoor pets.
 Provide extra bedding and be prepared to move them into a shed or unused garage for shelter.
-Rabbit winter care advice (pdf 428KB).
+Read our rabbit winter care advice (PDF 428KB)

 Don't house animals, including birds, in greenhouses due to the temperature changes.
 Caution must be taken if they are housed in conservatories – it must be a suitable temperature.

-Domestic pets, farm animals and wildlife can all suffer as a result of the noise created by fireworks.
+Fireworks can cause domestic pets, farm animals and wildlife to suffer as a result of the noise created by fireworks.
 Find out how you can help animals feel safe around fireworks.

-Disturb piles of garden rubbish before having a bonfire to check for animals, like hedgehogs.
+Before having a bonfire, disturb piles of garden rubbish to check for animals like hedgehogs.